tiprankstipranks

 We are subject to risks associated with doing business globally.

 Our operations are subject to risks inherent in conducting business globally and under the laws, regulations and customs of various jurisdictions and geographies.
-These risks include changes in exchange controls and other governmental actions, loss of business in government and public tenders that are held annually in many cases, increasingly complex labor environments, availability of raw materials and component parts, changes in taxation, tariffs, export control restrictions, changes in or violations of U.S. or local laws, dependence on a few government entities as customers, pricing restrictions, economic and political instability, monetary or currency volatility or instability (including as it relates to the U.S. Dollar, the Euro, the Renminbi and currencies in emerging market countries), disputes between countries, trade relationships and conflicts, diminished or insufficient protection of intellectual property, and disruption or destruction of operations in a significant geographic region regardless of cause, including natural disaster, pandemic, power loss, cyber attack, data breach, war, terrorism, riot, labor disruption, civil insurrection or social unrest.
-Failure to comply with, or material changes to, the laws and regulations that affect our global operations could have an adverse effect on our business, results of operations, financial condition and cash flows.
-The escalating global economic competition and trade tensions among the United States, China and Russia could have an adverse effect on our business, results of operations, financial condition and cash flows.
-Although we have been able to mitigate some of the impact from increased duties imposed by these countries (through petitioning the governments for tariff exclusions and other mitigations), the risk remains of additional tariffs and other kinds of restrictions.
-Tariff exclusions awarded to us by the United States Government require annual renewal, and policies for granting exclusions could shift.
-The United States, China and Russia could impose other types of restrictions such as limitations on government procurement or technology export restrictions, which could affect our access to the markets.
-See also "Risks Relating to Legal and Regulatory Matters-We are subject to a number of laws and regulations, non-compliance with which could adversely affect our business, results of operations, financial condition and cash flows, and we are susceptible to a changing regulatory environment."
+These risks include changes in exchange controls and other governmental actions, loss of business in government and public tenders that are held annually in many cases, increasingly complex labor environments, availability of raw materials and component parts, changes in taxation, tariffs, sanctions, embargos, export control restrictions, changes in or violations of U.S. or local laws, dependence on a few government entities as customers, pricing restrictions, economic and political instability, monetary or currency volatility or instability (including as it relates to the U.S. Dollar, the Euro, the Mexican Peso, and currencies in emerging market countries), disputes between countries, trade relationships and conflicts, diminished or insufficient protection of intellectual property, and disruption or destruction of operations in a significant geographic region regardless of cause, including natural disaster, pandemic, power loss, cyber-attack, data breach, war, terrorism, riot, labor disruption, civil insurrection, or social unrest.
+Failure to comply with, or material changes to, the laws and regulations that affect our global operations could have an adverse effect on our business, results of operations, financial condition, and cash flows.
+The escalating global economic competition and trade tensions among the U.S. and its trading partners could have an adverse effect on our business, results of operations, financial condition and cash flows, and there is risk of additional tariffs and other kinds of restrictions, including in connection with the transition to new political administrations.
+In addition, the U.S. Department of Commerce has initiated an investigation under Section 232 of the Trade Expansion Act of 1962, as amended, to determine the effects of importing pharmaceuticals and pharmaceutical ingredients and medical devices on national security.
+This investigation may lead to the imposition of tariffs on pharmaceutical imports, consistent with the current U.S. administration's stated policy objective of reshoring pharmaceutical manufacturing to the U.S. Tariff exclusions awarded to us by the U.S. Government require annual renewal, and policies for granting exclusions could shift.
+The U.S. and other countries could impose other types of restrictions such as limitations on government procurement or technology export restrictions, which could affect our access to the markets.
+See also "Risks Relating to Legal and Regulatory Matters-We are subject to laws and regulations globally, and our failure to comply with rapidly changing and increasingly divergent expectations of regulators in different jurisdictions could adversely impact the company."
 More generally, several governments have raised the possibility of policies to induce "re-shoring" of supply chains, less reliance on imported supplies and greater national production.
-For example, the Chinese government has issued a series of policies in the past several years to promote local medical devices or suggest government procurement budgets for local products.
-Another example is the stronger "Buy American" requirements in the U.S. (pursuant to a U.S. executive order on January 25, 2021).
-If such steps triggered retaliation in other markets, such as by restricting access to foreign products by their government-owned healthcare systems the outcomes could have an adverse effect on our business, results of operations, financial condition and cash flows.
+If such steps triggered retaliation in other markets, such as by restricting access to foreign products by their government-owned healthcare systems, the outcomes could have an adverse effect on our business, results of operations, financial condition and cash flows.

 Natural and Human Disruptions - Risk 1